Moving to Caribbean Curacao

 It’s not easy finding correct and accurate information about what needs to be done before you can move to Curacao.
 Sources may be unreliable or contradictory.
 Besides finding your way around the necessary paperwork and official legal obligations, other activities such as finding a house to live in, insurances and shipping your belongings can be strenuous for an outsider from Curacao.

-Curacao is a former Dutch island in the Caribbean that gained independence in October 2010.
+Curacao is a Dutch island in the Caribbean that gained the status of an autonomous country (since October 10th, 2010) within the Kingdom of the Netherlands.
 With an average temperature of 27,8 C, lots of sunshine, and little rain, Curacao has a tropical climate.
 The population counts over 150,000 people from about 100 nationalities.
 Dutch, English, and Papiamento are official languages, but also Spanish is commonly used.

 USA citizens have ‘easy access’ to Caribbean Curacao